-Philip was once a teacher and a top ranked equity strategist, before becoming Blair’s chief speechwriter.
-Now at The Times, Philip weighs up the personalities, compromises and agenda of the leading political players, and considers the future for the parties and their leaders.
+Philip was once a teacher and a top ranked equity strategist, before becoming Blair’s chief speech writer.
+For The Times, Phil weighs up the personalities, compromises and agenda of the leading political players, and considers the future for the parties and their leaders.
 Alongside examining what persuasive communication looks like, he also considers the power of speeches and speechmakers, looking at those that have changed the world, as in his book When They Go Low, We Go High.

-Philip Collins is a columnist for The Times and was the paper’s Chief Leader Writer and columnist for The Times.
+Philip Collins is a columnist for The Times and was the paper’s Chief Leader Writer for almost a decade.
 He served as Tony Blair’s Chief Speech Writer for five years, leaving Number 10 on the same day as the former PM and penning his last speech in office.
 He now casts an insider’s eye over Westminster events as well as analysing what makes persuasive communication.

 Before joining the Blair communications team, Phil was Director of the Social Market Foundation think tank working on the intersection of markets, society and state.
 Before that he worked in the City in investment banking, including a time as the top ranked equity strategist in the smaller companies sector.
 He also spent time teaching, and working at the BBC and ITV before joining politics at the Institute of Education then as a policy advisor for MP Frank Field.